LAW FIRM BLOG

 SNT Can Pay For....

 The person serving as trustee of the special needs trust can usually pay for anything for the person with special needs, as long as the purchase does not violate the terms of the trust.
 There are few restrictions on the distributions a trustee may make from an SNT as long as the distribution is for "supplemental and extra care over and above what the government provides" and is not for "support and maintenance" as defined by the eligibility rules of SSI as food and shelter.
 A special needs trust can typically pay for most other things a beneficiary might need to supplement his lifestyle.
 It is advisable that the trustee purchase any goods or items in the name of the trust and not the beneficiary.
 The trust can pay for a very broad range of goods and services as long as payment is made directly to the provider rather than to the person with disabilities.
-Examples of expenditures that would not result in any adverse consequences for SSI-eligibility determination purposes are:

 •A house.
 A home for the beneficiary of an SNT will not effect his or her benefits if the title to the house is held in the name of the trust.
 The beneficiary is not deemed to be receiving shelter, which would impact eligibility for benefits.
 However, if the beneficiary receives only Medicaid (not SSI), the home value may be limited to $500,000 or $750,000;